Interested in earning an ALA-accredited MLIS degree online?

 The MLIS degree requires 25 hours of core courses and 15 hours of elective courses, with one of the electives being a technology-focused course.
 If a student earns an MLIS degree and a graduate certificate together, up to 12 credit hours can count towards both.
 Online students do not pay out-of-state fees but pay the same tuition as residents.

 MLIS students with little or no library experience are strongly encouraged to complete a library, information setting, or archival practicum.
 Students earning the archival certificate must complete 150 practicum hours in an archive or special collection.

 MLIS students are required to conduct research in two required courses, a bibliometric research paper in LIS 651, and a master's research project in LIS 695.
 Students earning an archival certificate are required to complete an archival paper.
 Every spring students have the opportunity to participate in the virtual student poster symposium.

 SLIS Graduate Faculty

-SLIS graduate faculty all have Ph.D. or E.D. degrees from a variety of accredited universities and they are all accomplished scholars.
-Most have received letters of commendation from USM President Bennett and several are ACUE Distinguished Teaching Scholars.
+SLIS graduate faculty all have Ph.D., E.D., or J.D. degrees from a variety of accredited universities and they are all accomplished scholars.
+Most are ACUE Distinguished Teaching Scholars.
 Each faculty member has specific research interests, but all want our students to succeed and to make a difference in their communities.

 |Library and Information Science MLIS||Online 100%|